Bridge to Independence Award Program

 The autism research community has expanded substantially in recent years and SFARI has contributed to this change by attracting outstanding established scientists to the field of autism.
 In order to sustain this level of scientific excellence in future years, SFARI is extending our support to promising early-career investigators.
 One of the most salient milestones in a scientific career is the transition from formal mentorship to an independent position.
-Unfortunately, this transition has become increasingly tenuous in recent years, in part because of the decreasing number of tenure-track faculty positions, compounded by the increasing number of Ph.D. graduates and postgraduate traineeships.
-SFARI created the Bridge to Independence Award program to address this issue and to encourage continued excellence in the autism research field.
+Unfortunately, making this transition has become increasingly difficult in recent years, in part because of the decreasing number of tenure-track faculty positions, compounded by the increasing number of Ph.D. graduates and postgraduate traineeships1.
+SFARI created the Bridge to Independence (BTI) Award program in 2015 to address this issue and to encourage continued excellence in the autism research field.

 You can learn more about this opportunity by visiting the funder's website.